-Stefan Bouzarovski is an associate at IEECP, focusing on the Just Energy Transition.
+Stefan Bouzarovski is focusing on the Just Energy Transition.

 Professor of Human Geography at the University of Manchester, he directs the People and Energy Programme within the Manchester Urban Institute.
 He also chairs the European Union Energy Poverty Observatory, as well as the world’s largest network of energy poverty experts, practitioners and policy advocates, titled ‘European Energy Poverty: Agenda Co-Creation and Knowledge Innovation’, funded by Co-Operation in Science and Technology.